-The California Public Utilities Code in numerous places confers authority upon the California Public Utilities Commission (CPUC) to regulate the terms of service and the safety, practices and equipment of utilities subject to its jurisdiction.
-It is the standard practice of the CPUC, pursuant to its statutory responsibility to protect the environment, to require that mitigation measures stipulated as conditions of approval be implemented properly, monitored, and reported on.
-In 1989, this requirement was codified statewide as Section 21081.6 of the Public Resources Code.
-Section 21081.6 requires a public agency to adopt a Mitigation Monitoring, Compliance, and Reporting Program when it approves a project that is subject to preparation of an EIR and where the EIR for the project identifies significant adverse environmental effects.
-CEQA Guidelines Section 15097 was added in 1999 to further clarify agency requirements for mitigation monitoring or reporting.
+The California Public Utilities Code confers authority upon the CPUC to regulate the terms of service and the safety, practices, and equipment of utilities subject to its jurisdiction.
+It is the standard practice of the CPUC, pursuant to its statutory responsibility, to protect the environment, to require that mitigation measures stipulated as conditions of approval are implemented properly, and monitored and reported on.
+In 1989, this requirement was codified statewide as Section 21081.6 of the California Public Resources Code (PRC) (CEQA).
+Section 21081.6 requires a public agency to adopt an MMCRP when it approves a project that is subject to preparation of an EIR and where the EIR for the project identifies significant adverse environmental effects.
+CEQA Guidelines Section 15097 (14 CCR 15000 et seq.) was added in 1999 to further clarify agency requirements for mitigation monitoring or reporting.

-The purpose of a MMCRP is to ensure that measures adopted to mitigate or avoid significant impacts of a project are implemented.
-The CPUC views the MMCRP as a working guide to facilitate not only the implementation of mitigation measures by the project proponent, but also the monitoring, compliance and reporting activities of the CPUC and any monitors it may designate.
+The purpose of an MMCRP is to ensure that measures adopted to mitigate or avoid significant impacts of a project are implemented.
+The CPUC views the MMCRP as a working guide to facilitate not only the implementation of mitigation measures by the project proponent, but also the monitoring, compliance, and reporting activities of the CPUC and any monitors it may designate.